naman2304/notes/ddia.md

 > ##### Percentiles in practice
 > Calls in parallel, the end-user request still needs to wait for the slowest of the parallel calls to complete.
 > The chance of getting a slow call increases if an end-user request requires multiple backend calls.
+Tail latency amplification.

 #### Approaches for coping with load